 CLT Mentor, National Speaker & Food Sensitivity Expert

-LEAP: A Better Food Sensitivity Eating Plan
+LEAP: A Powerful Anti-Inflammatory Eating Plan

 Setting the Standard for Clinical Experience

 There is no substitute for experience and this clinical experience was absolutely invaluable.
-It gave us insights we couldn’t have gotten any other way and clearly answered critical questions that could only be answered by applying the results on sick patients ourselves.
+It gave us insights we couldn’t have gotten any other way and clearly answered critical questions that could only be answered by applying the results to sick patients ourselves.
 Amongst other things, we learned the answers to the following key questions:

 - How do you design the eating plan for maximum adherence?